WPGC-FM: Programming history

-In December 2010, WPGC began to open up its playlist to include songs that they wouldn't have touched, i.e. Just The Way You Are from Bruno Mars.
-This issue of whether WPGC might be shifting to a broader Rhythmic sound continued to be debated on message boards like Radio-Info.
+In December 2010, WPGC began to open up its playlist to include songs that they would not have touched, i.e. Just The Way You Are from Bruno Mars.
 Even though WPGC-FM was still considered as a rhythmic, it added more rhythmic-friendly tracks but reduced the urban lean from 2010 to 2018.

 From 1992 to 1997, WPGC was an original member of the BDS Rhythmic Top 40 panel, when it was moved to BDS's R&B/Hip-Hop reporting panel in 1997.
 It was the only Rhythmic owned by then CBS Radio that was not listed on the Nielsen BDS rhythmic panel.
 From 1997 to 2012, Nielsen BDS placed WPGC-FM on the urban panel, while it remained on the rhythmic panel on Mediabase, as Radio One's WKYS is its competitor, but is an urban contemporary station.
 On June 13, 2012, WPGC returned to the Nielsen BDS Rhythmic Top 40 panel after 15 years.
 CBS Radio moved WPGC to the Rhythmic panel from the R&B/Hip-Hop panel due to WPGC becoming more of a hit-driven Rhythmic Top 40 that is more in line with their other Rhythmic outlets and to be more competitive with Top 40/CHR rival WIHT.
 However, it retained a heavy urban lean to programming when compared to most rhythmic-formatted stations on the panel.
 Ironically, they were also the second CBS Radio Rhythmic outlet on the BDS Rhythmic panel with a R&B/Hip-Hop direction, the other being WZMX-Hartford, Connecticut.

 WPGC is considered the 2nd largest and co-flagship (along with WVEE) owned by Audacy within its urban/rhythmic division, based on market size (Washington, DC #8).
 Until August 2012, CBS Radio did list WPGC as an urban on their corporate listings, but by 2012, it was programmed as a hybrid of both formats.
 As a result, Atlanta (market rank #7) sister station, WVEE, is considered the largest urban station from 2012 to 2018 and again in 2023, but WVEE is still the co-flagship of the company's urban/rhythmic division.
-As of January 2018, Audacy does list WPGC-FM as an urban on their station listings, making WPGC an urban station once again.
+As of January 2018, Entercom did list WPGC-FM as an urban on their station listings, making WPGC an urban station once again.